Join our lab

 Qin Li

-PhD 2012-2017
+PhD, 2012-2017

-Currently: Associate Professor at East China Normal University
+Currently: Associate Professor, East China Normal University

-infrared-camera trap for Amur tiger and other mammals) in boreal forest in northeastern China, as well as species distribution modeling for plants.
-Qin's thesis work focussed on niche divergence across the Mimulus genus, considering phylogenetic relatedness, evolutionary processes, and
+Qin's research interests are generally in macroecology, evolution, and biogeography.
+Qin received her BSc in Biology and MSc in Ecology from Beijing Normal University where she studied wildlife monitoring (e.g., infrared-camera trap for Amur tiger and other mammals) in boreal forest in northeastern China, as well as species distribution modeling for plants.
+Qin's thesis work focussed on niche divergence across the Mimulus genus, considering phylogenetic relatedness, evolutionary processes, and geographic distribution attributes, using a combination of techniques (modeling, field work, and greenhouse experiments).

 Chris Muir